gary-crosby/asteroidattack/README.md

 Asteroid Attack! is a simple retro-inspired space shooter game where you defend your spaceship from incoming asteroids.

-The game aesthetics were loosely inspired some of the early video games that had a limited color palette and simple vector-based graphics.
+The game aesthetics were loosely inspired by some of the early video games which simple, vector-based graphics and a limited colour palette.

 ## Notes

 I created this project for my Sask Polytech MULT 217 students as an example of a simple game that can be created with p5.js.

 It was a quick build so it contains some sloppy or inefficient code.
-It could also could use a few additional gameplay elements to make it more fun.
+And it could also use a few additional gameplay elements to make it more fun.
 But it works well enough for the intended purpose of a demo.

 ## Credits